 Ms. Fertig, I just wanted to bring out that's -- you know, again, we all know and love Dr. Mack, but Dr. Mack ruled with an iron hand and, you know, his own viewpoints, as Mr. De Meo knows, Mr. Medvin knows.
-I think -- Dr. Walsh, were you around with Dr. Mack for a couple of the meetings?
+I think -- Dr. Walsh, were you around with Dr. Mack for a couple of the on your staff for their ability to communicate with us in a timely manner.